 If you can, take a look at the event website to see if they include a floor plan or list of exhibitors to help you plan your visit.

-If you are attending Make it British Live! you’ll find our exhibitor list here.
+If you are attending Make it British Live! you’ll find our exhibitor list and floor plan in our show guide (see below).

 3. Prepare a list of exhibitors you want to meet